laravel/docs/artisan.md

         'user' => 1, '--queue' => 'default'
     ]);

-<a name="Events"></a>
+<a name="events"></a>
 ## Events

-Artisan dispatches three events when running commands, `ArtisanStarting`, `CommandStarting` and `CommandFinished`.
-The `ArtisanStarting` command is dispatched immediately when Artisan starts running, `CommandStarting` right before a command runs and `CommandFinished` once a command finished running.
+Artisan dispatches three events when running commands: `Illuminate\Console\Events\ArtisanStarting`, `Illuminate\Console\Events\CommandStarting` and `Illuminate\Console\Events\CommandFinished`.
+The `ArtisanStarting` event is dispatched immediately when Artisan starts running.
+Next, the `CommandStarting` event is dispatched right before a command runs.
+Finally, the `CommandFinished` event is dispatched once a command finishes executing.

-The `ArtisanStarting` event gives you access to the Artisan application instance while the `CommandStarting` and `CommandFinished` events give you access to the command name, the input and the output of the command.
-The `CommandFinished` event also contains the exit code that the command returned.

 <a name="stub-customization"></a>
 ## Stub Customization